 Dark Energy, Dark Matter, Neutrinos … Welcome to the research group of Prof. Keith Bechtol at the University of Wisconsin-Madison.
 We use the whole Universe as a laboratory to explore the fundamental nature of matter, energy, space, and time.

 Over the past few decades, astronomical observations have contributed to several distinct lines of evidence for new physics beyond the Standard Model: dark matter, dark energy, massive neutrinos, inflation, and matter/antimatter asymmetry.
 During this same period, our experimental toolbox has expanded to include observatories spanning the full electromagnetic spectrum, as well as cosmic rays, neutrinos, and gravitational waves.

 - Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) – wide, fast, and deep imaging survey of the night sky conducted from the Vera C. Rubin Observatory.
 By imaging each patch of the southern hemisphere approximately 800 times over 10 years, LSST is anticipated to catalog more stars, galaxies, and Solar System objects than all previous astronomical surveys combined.
 LSST is currently under construction in Chile, with first light expected in 2020, and full survey operations beginning in 2022.
-Keith is the LSST Commissioning Science Validation Lead and a full member of LSST Dark Energy Science Collaboration and is currently serving as Deputy Technical Coordinator, on the Collaboration Council, and on the Equity, Diversity, and Inclusion Committee.
+Keith is the LSST Project Commissioning Science Validation Lead and a full member of LSST Dark Energy Science Collaboration and is currently serving as Deputy Technical Coordinator, on the Collaboration Council, and on the Equity, Diversity, and Inclusion Committee.

 - Dark Energy Survey (DES) – exploring the dark components of the universe.
 A unique combination of wide-area coverage and depth allows DES to set competitive dark energy constraints, and to reveal numerous dark-matter-dominated satellite galaxies of the Milky Way.
 DES begins the fifth season of observations in fall 2017.
 Keith is co-convener of the Science Release Working Group for four years, coordinating multiple internal and public data releases, and served as co-convener of the Milky Way Satellites group.
 Keith is also leading a program to search for optical counterparts for high-energy astrophysical neutrinos.